Furniture Row’s Sofa Buying Guide

 - Great for Chronic Pain - Reclining sofas and sectionals can be amazing for people with chronic back pain, especially if it features a Power Lift* or Zero Gravity* mechanism.

-* Power Lift Chair - A power lift chair features an internal lifting mechanism that elevates the user to a standing position at the touch of a button.
+A power lift chair features an internal lifting mechanism that elevates the user to a standing position at the touch of a button.
 Lift chairs are great for people who have difficulty standing from a seated position.

-* Zero Gravity Recliner - When you recline in a traditional recliner, your body weight tends to be shifted to your lower back.
+When you recline in a traditional recliner, your body weight tends to be shifted to your lower back.
 A Zero Gravity recliner reclines further back so that your feet come above the height of the seat and your body weight is evenly distributed.

-The general rule in the interior design world is that the length of your sofa should be about two-thirds the length of the room it inhabits.
-To figure this out, take the length of your living room in inches and multiply it by 0.66 to get the ideal length of any new sofa or sectional!
+- To figure this out, take the length of your living room (in inches) and multiply it by 0.66 to get the ideal length of any new sofa or sectional!

-- If you have a small or medium sized living room and need straight-lined seating that can be placed either along a wall or towards the center of the room, then you’ll probably want to opt for a standard sofa.
+- If you have a small or medium-sized living room and need straight-lined seating that can be placed either along a wall or towards the center of the room, then you’ll probably want to opt for a standard sofa.

 - If you have a larger space or need to fill out a corner of your living room, then you may want to look at either a 2-piece sectional, a 4-piece sectional, or even something like a 6-piece modular sectional*, depending on the size of your home.